 Start by returning to your core priorities.
-Whether your immediate reason for developing an EVP is to inform recruitment messages, engage a new type of talent, or motivate your current workforce, you must build it around your goals.
+Whether your immediate reason for developing an EVP is to win the current war on talent by informing recruitment messages, engaging new types of talent, or motivating your current workforce, you must build it around your goals.
 So, what are your HR priorities, and what is your business strategy?
 However you define success, this is about ensuring that your EVP can take on a wider, strategic role in driving your ambitions.
-Ultimately, it should reflect who you are now and what you’re hoping to achieve in the next 2-3 years.
+Your EVP must holistically be linked to your purpose and strategy.
+Ultimately, it should reflect who you truly are now and what you’re hoping to achieve in the next 2-3 years.

 3. WHAT NEEDS TO CHANGE?
 Consider your entire organizational ecosystem.

 By now, you’ve captured an accurate snapshot of your colleagues’ experiences from communication effectiveness and leadership role modeling to processes and systems.
 You understand your organization’s specific attraction, engagement, and retention drivers.
 So, what are the strengths and weaknesses?
 What do you want to take forward and what do you want to leave behind in the coming years?
 The insight you’ve gained will help define your EVP and set your future direction.
 It will help you to delineate, identify, and define your priorities and desired outcomes around attraction, engagement, and retention.

 4. HOW CAN YOU MAKE IT A REALITY?
 Shaping a more authentic experience across your employee lifecycle.